meilisearch/documentation/learn/getting_started/algolia_migration.md

 # Migrating from Algolia to Meilisearch

 If you are a current user of Algolia and are looking for a practical guide to migrate to Meilisearch, you are in the right place.
-If you would prefer to read a qualitative comparison of the two search solutions, you can find that [here](insert link later).
+If you would prefer to read a high-level comparison of the two search solutions, you can find that [here](insert link later).

 This guide will walk you through exporting your Algolia data and indexing it in Meilisearch using a Node.js script.
 If you would prefer to skip directly to the finished script, [click here](#finished-script).